tom-howard/ros2/docs/course/part2.md

 </center>

-These relate to a robot's **six degrees of freedom**, and the topic messages are therefore formatted to give a ROS Programmer the ability to *ask* a robot to move in any one of its six DOFs.
+These relate to a robot's **six degrees of freedom** (DOFs), and the topic messages are therefore formatted to give a ROS Programmer the ability to *ask* a robot to move in any one of its six DOFs.

 <center>